 - Scholars Commons consultation rooms may be reserved by IUB faculty, staff, and graduate students at least 24 hours in advance, Monday - Friday.
 If not reserved, and all day Saturday and Sunday, rooms are available on a first-come, first-served basis to groups or individuals.

 - Four consultation rooms have capacity for 8 people, conference table, and collaborative technology; three rooms have capacity for 4 people, casual seating, and a coffee table; one room has capacity for 5 people, conference table, and collaborative technology.

-- Rooms may not be used for course instruction or to hold office hours.
+- Rooms are intended for collaborative group study, not for course instruction, office hours, or events.
 Complete guidelines are available via our booking policies statement or within the booking system.

 - Reserve a Scholars Commons consultation room.

 - Media rooms may be reserved by Bloomington faculty, graduate students and staff Monday-Thursday, 8a-10p, and Friday 8a-5p during academic terms.
 First-come, first-served outside reservation hours.

 - Four rooms have capacity for up to 5 people, conference table, whiteboard, monitor, computer workstation with RCA/composite/HDMI/VGA connectivity and the capacity for Blu-Ray, DVD and VHS playback.

 - Priority given to media-related projects and viewings.